seung-lab/NCCNet/README.md

 # NCCNet

 Template matching by normalized cross correlation (NCC) is widely used for finding image correspondences.
-We improve the robustness of this algorithm by preprocessing images with "siamese" convolutional networks trained to maximize the contrast between NCC values of true and false matches.
+We improve the robustness of this algorithm by transforming image features with "siamese" convolutional networks trained to maximize the contrast between NCC values of true and false matches.
+Our main technical contribution is a weakly supervised learning algorithm for training siamese networks.
+Unlike fully supervised approaches to metric learning, our  method can improve upon vanilla NCC without being given locations of true matches during training.
+The improvement is quantified using patches of brain images from serial section electron microscopy.
+Relative to a parameter-tuned bandpass filter, siamese convolutional networks significantly reduce false matches.
+The improved accuracy of our method could be essential for connectomics, because emerging petascale datasets may require billions of template matches during assembly.
+Our method is also expected to generalize to other computer vision applications that use template matching to find image correspondences.

+The code depends on Cavelab (https://github.com/Loqsh/cavelab).

 ## Usage
 Start docker environment